 USB 2.0, 3.0, 3.1 or USB C are the common external hard drive standards.

 You should buy an external hard drive that supports the connections you Mac and PC support.
 And think about speed you want for that drive.

 USB 3.0 and 3.1 are physically different ports but are backwards compatible.
 You may need a cable adaptor if say your Mac has a USB-C port but the Windows PC you want to share with has a USB 3.0 port.

 Not sure on the differences between USB ports have a look at my article on connecting up an external hard drive.
 There is an explanation in that article with pictures of the different USB standards.

 b.
-A large enough external hard drive to accommodate everything you want to put on it.
+A large enough external hard drive.
+One big enough to hold everything you want to put on it.
 Don't scrimp here, you'll regret it later.

 1. Power up and sign into your Mac

 Connect the USB cable to your hard drive and plug the other end into your Mac.
 If the drive needs an external power supply, plug that in ahead of connecting up the USB cable.

 2. Find the external hard drive icon on your desktop